cryptimeleon/craco/README.md

 ## Dependencies

-See [here](https://upbcuk.github.io/contributors/dependencies.html) for a detailed list of dependencies.
+See the `dependencies` section of this project's [Gradle build configuration](build.gradle) for a detailed list of dependencies.

 ## How to Contribute
 Our documentation page includes [information for contributors](https://upbcuk.github.io/contributors/contributing.html).